josephbeuysmum/Dertisch/README.md

 -	registration and presentation of Dishes with related Waiters and Interactors.

-Head Chefs work by implementing the `DTHeadChefProtocol` protocol; waiters by implementing the `DTWaiterProtocol` protocol; and customers by subclassing `DTCustomer`.
+Head Chefs work by implementing the `DTHeadChefProtocol` protocol; waiters by implementing the `DTWaiter` protocol; and customers by subclassing `DTCustomer`.

 ---------------
 Using Dertisch